rbdubz3/sylvania-lightify-indigo/README.md

 **The latest production release is available here: [Plugin Releases][4]**

-### Notes on Device Types
+### Notes on Bulbs and Indigo Device Types

+##### Device Types
 As stated above, the plugin has ONLY been setup to work with Lightify Groups.
+Groups are setup via the Lightify mobile app.
+Support for a single bulb Device Type is TBD.
+You can still use the plugin with a single bulb however, you just need to setup a Lightify Group comprised of the single bulb.
+Apologies for this seeming lack of functionality - however, I built the plugin for use in my house where I'd always done several bulbs combined into a group.

+##### Lightify Bulbs
 Several different Lightify Zigbee bulbs have been used and work great.
 However, the plugin currently doesn't validate or check different Lightify bulbs.

-To date, the following bulbs below have without issue.
-Set of product info can be found on the [Sylvania Osram Lightify][2] site:
+To date, the bulb types listed below have without issue.
+Product info can be found on the [Sylvania Osram Lightify][2] site:
   * Color RGBW - A19 / BR30 / Indoor Flex Strip / RT 5|6 Recessed Can
   * Tunable/Adjustable White - MR16 / Under Cabinet Light 18"

 The Color RGBW bulbs are more expensive, but highly recommended over the tunable/adjustable white ones.
 The main product deficiency with the tunable/adjustable white bulbs is they have a minimum color temp of 2700K.
 For the 'Circadian'